Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Background

 Then, the next state of the Markov chain is set to $U^{(k+1)} = u^{\prime}$ with probability

 and to $U^{(k+1)}=u^\ast$ otherwise. \end{definition}

 MH algorithms require the absolute continuity condition $\nu^\bot \ll \nu$ to define a valid transition kernel with non-zero acceptance probability as the dimension goes to infinity \cite{MCMC:Tierney_1998}.
-We will refer to a MH algorithm as {\it well-defined} (and {\em dimension-independent}) if this absolute continuity condition holds.
-For probability measures over function spaces in the setting considered here, the sequence of papers \cite{MCMC:BRSV_2008, IP:Stuart_2010, MCMC:HSV_2011, MCMC:CRSW_2013, MCMC:HSV_2012} provide a viable way to construct well-defined MH algorithms using a preconditioned Crank-Nicolson (pCN) discretisation of a particular Langevin SDE.
+We will refer to a MH algorithm as {\it well-defined} or {\em dimension-independent} if this absolute continuity condition holds.
+For probability measures over function spaces in the setting considered here, the sequence of papers \cite{MCMC:BRSV_2008, MCMC:CRSW_2013, MCMC:HSV_2012, MCMC:HSV_2011, IP:Stuart_2010} provide a viable way to construct well-defined MH algorithms using a preconditioned Crank-Nicolson (pCN) discretisation of a particular Langevin SDE.
 The pCN proposal has the form

 where $\rand \sim \normal(0, \cI) $ and $\gamma \in \{0, 1\}$ is a tuning parameter to switch between Langevin ($\gamma = 1$) and Ornstein-Uhlenbeck proposal ($\gamma = 0$).
 It is required that $a \in (-1,1)$.
 The pCN proposal \eqref{eq:pcn} satisfies the desired absolute continuity condition and the acceptance probability does not go to zero as the discretisation of $u$ is refined.
+In addition, \cite{hairer2014spectral,MCMC:DS_2018} establish that, under mild conditions, the spectral gaps of the MCMC transition kernels defined by (generalised) pCN proposals do exist, and that they are independent of the dimension of the discretised parameters.
+Thus, the statistical efficiency of pCN proposals is also dimension-independent.

 The pCN proposal \eqref{eq:pcn} scales uniformly in all directions with respect to the norm induced by the prior covariance.
-Since the posterior necessarily contracts the prior along parameter directions that are informed by the likelihood, the Markov chain produced by the standard pCN proposal decorrelates more quickly in the likelihood-informed parameter subspace than in the orthogonal complement, which is prior-dominated \cite{MCMC:Law_2014,MCMC:CLM_2016}.
+Since the posterior necessarily contracts the prior along parameter directions that are informed by the likelihood, the Markov chain produced by the standard pCN proposal decorrelates more quickly in the likelihood-informed parameter subspace than in the orthogonal complement, which is prior-dominated \cite{MCMC:CLM_2016,MCMC:Law_2014}.
 Thus, proposed moves of pCN can be effectively too small in prior-dominated directions, resulting in poor mixing.

 [1]{ {- \potential(#1; y) - \frac12 \langle #1, \cB^{-2} (\cA^2 + \cB^2 - \cI^{}) #1 \rangle} }

 The dimension-independent likelihood-informed (DILI) MCMC \cite{MCMC:CLM_2016} provides a systematic way to design proposals that adapt to the anisotropic structure of the posterior while retaining dimension-independent performance.
 It considers operator-weighted proposals in the form of